famebot/chromagen/README.md

 ### Step by step

-Chromagen returns an object with values for HSL color schemes randomized within acceptable parameters:
+Chromagen returns an 11 property HSL color scheme object with values randomized within acceptable parameters.
+Included are 7 shades of lightness, 1 saturation level, and 3 hues: the primary hue, its complement, and a hue analogous to the complement.
+The generated object for the example scheme in the image above was:

 ```js
 {